Challenge Response Authentication: What it is and How to Enable it

 Challenge-response authentication is mainly used in the following three areas.

-• To verify passwords: When a user enters a password to log into a digital account, the password is matched with that saved on the server.
+• To verify passwords: When a user enters a login and password to sign into a digital account, the password is matched with that saved on the server.
 In case the two passwords match, the user is successfully authenticated and allowed to continue with the onward digital journey.
 In case of a mismatch, appropriate countermeasures are used.

 • To distinguish between bots and humans: Bot attacks can disrupt business operations and degrade user experience.
 For instance, scalper bots can shop items in bulk during an online sale event, denying genuine consumers a fair chance to score a deal.
-Bad actors deploy bots and use stolen consumer details to complete unauthorized transactions at scale.
-Many businesses use challenge-response authentication for human verification to stop bots by affording consumers an opportunity to prove they are not bots.
+Many businesses use challenge-response authentication to give consumers an opportunity to prove they are not bots.
 One of the common examples of human verification challenge-response authentication is CAPTCHA.

 Limitations of challenge-response authentication